-The Philosophy of the Department of Nursing is consistent with the Philosophy of Saint Anselm College, a Catholic liberal arts institution in the Benedictine tradition.
-The nursing program builds on the foundation of a liberal arts baccalaureate education and Christian/Catholic values and ethics.
+The Saint Anselm College nursing program builds on the foundation of a liberal arts baccalaureate education and Christian/Catholic values and ethics.
 The Department of Nursing views nursing as a profession which utilizes both art and science in the provision of patient-centered care that is creative, goal-directed and evidence-based.
-The primary commitment of the nurse is to the health and well-being of the patient and society.
+The primary commitment of the nurse is to the health and well-being of the person and society.